 Because funding is limited, work study is not included in initial awards for graduate students.
 Graduate students who are interested in being considered for a work study award should contact Student Financial Services.

 While students are not required to accept their work study awards, Student Financial Services does not replace any portion of rejected work study awards with grant funding.

-Students are not required to use their work study awards.
-However, Student Financial Services does cancel work study awards of students who do not appear to be using them.
-To give students ample opportunity to look for jobs, revisions withdrawing work study awards are made around mid-November for awards beginning in Fall Quarter, mid-February for awards beginning in Winter Quarter and mid-May for awards beginning in Spring Quarter.
+Because students are not required to use their work study awards, Student Financial Services does cancel work study awards of students who do not appear to be using them.
+To give students ample opportunity to look for jobs, revisions withdrawing work study awards are generally made a few weeks into Winter Quarter.

-Once hired, students may begin to work as soon as classes for the quarter for which they have work study eligibility begin.
-If enrolled fall quarter, students may begin to work on Monday of the first week of classes.
+Once hired, students may begin to work as soon as their hire paperwork is complete and classes for the quarter for which they have work study eligibility begin.
+If enrolled fall quarter, students may begin to work no earlier than Monday of the first week of classes.

-Students should not include their work study award as one of the funds that will apply to their student account to reduce their balance each quarter.
+Work study is not one of the funds that applies to students' account to reduce the balance each quarter.
 Rather, students are paid directly by their employer at the end of each pay period, based on the hours they have worked during that period.
 Those earnings may be used to make payments on approved student account payment plans and/or for books, supplies, living expenses, transportation or other educationally related costs.

 A student's eligibility to participate in a work study program may change from year to year as may the type of work study included in the student's award and the amount of their award.
 Generally, on-campus work study is awarded to freshmen and sophomores and off-campus work study is awarded to juniors and seniors.